-• HTTP Server Setting
+HTTP Server Setting

-- URL: The network address to the server and the script that will handle the request. - Port: Enter the port number used by the HTTP server.
-The default is 80. - User name/Password: Provide your log-in information.
+- Name: The name of the HTTP event server.
+Use a descriptive name. - URL: The network address to the server and the script that will handle the request.
+For example: http://192.168.12.244/cgi-bin/upload.cgi - User name/Password: Provide your log-in information.